CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 - `CategoryActions` - Widget to display near 'Save' button at Category page.
 - `OrderActions` - Widget to display near 'Save' button at Order page.

-For now amount of available widgets is quite small, but we will add much more in future releases!
+For now, amount of available widgets is quite small, but we will add much more in future releases!

 ## Plugin settings

-Plugin settings is any valid JSON.
+Plugin settings are any valid JSON.
 There are two types of settings: `Plugin settings` and `Instance settings`

 ### Plugin global settings

 Plugin's global settings passed in `pluginSettings` prop of a SettingsPage and context of `getStaticProps` in [frontend component](#frontend).
 It is Plugin's main configuration object.
-It stored in the database as text (serialized JSON) for each Plugin.
+It is stored in the database as text (serialized JSON) for each Plugin.
 To save/load data you can use frontend API client:

 ```tsx title="src/admin/index.tsx"